I translated Nils Asther’s autobiography from Swedish so you don’t have to.

 Nils recounts his early memories like a series of battles.
 As a small boy, he walked in on his father violently assaulting his mother.
 She proceeded to use Nils as a human shield, which cemented in Anton’s paranoid brain that his wife and youngest son were in cahoots against him.
 Another night, Nils and Hilda barricaded themselves into a bedroom while Anton beat on the door with a gun.

 It sounds like a melodrama from the silent films.
 And yes, Nils is probably embellishing.
-But decades before writing his memoirs, Nils gave interviews in Hollywood, telling of how his main memories of Sweden were his mother crying alone in large rooms, and of being stunned when strangers treated them with kindness.
-The little details, like hardly daring to breathe, ring true for survivors of abuse.
+But decades before writing his memoirs, Nils gave interviews in Hollywood telling of how his main memories of Sweden were his mother crying alone in large rooms, and of being stunned when strangers treated them with kindness.
+The little details, like hardly daring to breathe when a certain floorboard creaked, ring true for survivors of abuse.
 After leaving Sweden, Nils never spoke to his father or half-brother again.

 The domestic power-balance changed when Nils hit his teens.
 He shot past six foot, way above his father, and the physical difference made him realise he wouldn’t always be under Anton’s tyranny.
-Hollywood would later work hard to promote the shy, romantic teenage Nils over the real one who was breaking windows and discovering boys.
+Hollywood would later work hard to promote the shy, romantic teenage Nils over the self that emerged during this period, the one who was breaking windows and discovering boys.

 Expulsion Number One – The Pekinese